Run out of funds? No need to be glum in the Netherlands, here are a few free things to enjoy for free in January

 However, before you lock yourself in your house with a salad, self-imposed shopping ban and bottle of no-alcohol, no-calorie, no-fun wine; check out the fun stuff below that is happening in this bleak month for absolutely free!
 That’s right, you needn’t spend a cent!
 So get your calendar ready and take note of a few cool events that the Netherlands has to offer.

-The annual Blues and Jazz week in Leiden will be all around the city for the 39th time this year.
+The annual Blues and Jazz week in Leiden will be all around the city for the 40th anniversary.
 During these seven days, expect good music to help you shake those winter blues!
 You can visit an eclectic mix of concerts in the “Jazz Quarter”, surrounding the Hooglandsekerk and leading past the Nieuwe Rijn, Nieuwstraat and Kaasmarkt.

 The highlight of the event?
 It is the Bar Crawl on Wednesday!
-More than 38 cafes all over the inner city will be participating in this fun event.
-That means there will be more than 60 performances in total. we say, don’t miss it!
+More than 30 cafes all over the inner city will be participating in this fun event.
+We say, don’t miss it!

 You can find all about the routes and the location here!

-This one is something for February!
-Hopefully, by then you will have pretty much recovered from the celebrations at the beginning of the month and ready to celebrate 2019 all over again!
-For the 17th year, Den Haag will host an all-day festival to welcome the year of the pig with parades, fashion shows and some fireworks (organized!).
+For the 18th year, Den Haag will host an all-day festival to welcome the year of the rat with parades, fashion shows and some fireworks (organized!).
 The Chinees Nieuwjaar seeks to sweep out the old and make way for the good luck that the new year has to offer.
-Festivities will be held in the Town Hall and Chinatown throughout the 9th and is free to all visitors!
+Festivities will be held in the Town Hall and Chinatown and is free to all visitors!